 Four tasks should be more than enough to learn how users react to your app concept.

-These tasks will steer your designing and prototyping.
+These tasks will steer your design and prototyping.
 There’s no need to design screens that are unrelated to the tasks.
 Keep the designing process as lean as possible.
 You’re testing the core of the experience, not designing the whole app.

 Your design team needs to go beyond just static screens.
 They need to make things interactive.
 We suggest going with Figma’s prototyping.
 It’s simple, seamlessly integrates with your design team’s work, and is easy to share with participants.